 - 1.15 Head Of Department shall be the Executive Director appointed in terms of S56 of the MFMA to manage a service or departmental function for which he/she is directly responsible to the Municipal Manager. - 1.16 Heritage Assets are defined as culturally significant resources.
 Examples are works of art, historical buildings and statues. - 1.17 Infrastructure Assets are defined as any asset that is part of a network of similar assets, which are connected to perform a specific function.
-Examples are roads, water reticulation and purification schemes, sewerage reticulation and treatment, transport terminals and car parks.

-1.18 Inventories - are assets:

-- a. held for sale in the ordinary course of municipal activities, - b. in the process of production for such sale, or - c. in the form of materials or supplies to be consumed in the production process or in the rendering of services. - 1.19 Investment Properties are defined as properties that are acquired from economic and capital gains.
-Examples are office parks and undeveloped land acquired for the purpose of resale in future years. - 120 Other Assets are defined as assets utilized in normal operations.
-Examples are plant and equipment, motor vehicles, personal computers, furniture and fittings. - 121 Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale. - 122 Property, Plant and Equipment are tangible assets that:-
+Examples are roads, water reticulation and purification schemes, sewerage reticulation and treatment, transport terminals and car parks. - 1.18 Inventories are assets: - a. held for sale in the ordinary course of municipal activities, - b. in the process of production for such sale, or - c. in the form of materials or supplies to be consumed in the production process or in the rendering of services. - 1.19 Investment Properties are defined as properties that are acquired from economic and capital gains.
+Examples are office parks and undeveloped land acquired for the purpose of resale in future years. - Other Assets are defined as assets utilized in normal operations.
+Examples are plant and equipment, motor vehicles, personal computers, furniture and fittings. - Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale. - 122 Property, Plant and Equipment are tangible assets that:-

-- a. are held by the municipality for use in the production or supply of. goods or services, for rental to others, or for administrative purposes, and - b. are expected to be used during more than one period. - 123 Recoverable Amount is the amount that the municipality expects to recover from the future use of an asset, including its residual value on disposal. - 124 Residual Value Residual Value is the net amount the municipality would currently obtain for an asset at the end of its useful life after deducting the expected costs of disposal, if the asset was already of the age and in the condition expected at the end of its useful life. - 125 Useful Life refers to the life span of an asset and is either: - a. the period of time measured in years over which an asset is expected to be used by the municipality, or - b. the number of production or similar units expected to be obtained from the asset by the municipality' Chief Financial Officer.
+- a. are held by the municipality for use in the production or supply of. goods or services, for rental to others, or for administrative purposes, and - b. are expected to be used during more than one period. - 123 Recoverable Amount is the amount that the municipality expects to recover from the future use of an asset, including its residual value on disposal. - 124 Residual Value Residual Value is the net amount the municipality would currently obtain for an asset at the end of its useful life after deducting the expected costs of disposal, if the asset was already of the age and in the condition expected at the end of its useful life. - Self-insurance reserve- A reserve aimed to ensure sufficient cash resources are available to cover all cost as a result of damage to the municipalities owned/controlled assets and damage to 3rd party property due to negligence not covered by external insurance. - 126 Useful Life refers to the life span of an asset and is either:- - a. the period of time measured in years over which an asset is expected to be used by the municipality, or - b. the number of production or similar units expected to be obtained from the asset by the municipality' Chief Financial Officer.